Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 Some features in this subclass require you to expend Fey Energy Points.
 You regain one of your expended Fey Energy Points when you finish a Short Rest, and you regain all of them when you finish a Long Rest.

-**Flicker.** You can use your bonus action to take the [[Dodge]] action, causing your form to blink and flicker.
+**Flicker.** You can expend a Fey Energy Point to take the [[Dodge]] action as a bonus action, causing your form to blink and flicker.

-Once you take this bonus action, you can’t do so again until you finish a Long Rest unless you expend a Fey Energy Point (no action required) to restore your use of it.

-**Disappear.** When an attack misses you, you can use your reaction to become invisible until the start of your next turn or until you take damage.
+**Disappear.** When an attack misses you, you can expend a Fey Energy Point to use your reaction to become invisible until the start of your next turn or until you take damage.

-Once you take this reaction, you can’t do so again until you finish a Long Rest unless you expend a Fey Energy Point (no action required) to restore your use of it.

 # Wondrous Magic
 Also starting at 3rd level, you learn a few spells as detailed below.